-Just as the government has a staged reopening strategy, we at Tower Physio have prepared a multi-step plan for the resumption of our operations.
+We at Tower Physio have been gradually returning to normal, using a multi-step plan for the resumption of our operations.
 We will continue to follow the advisories given by Alberta Chief Medical Officer of Health, Dr. Hinshaw.
 As our Province safely moves through its relaunch, we will gradually add more services.

-Our provincial regulatory body has laid out guidelines to ensure re-opening is done in a safe manner.
+Our provincial regulatory body laid out guidelines to ensure re-opening was been done in a safe manner.
 Throughout this pandemic, our goal at Tower Physio has been to meet and wherever possible exceed these safety measures.

-In reopening, we have been asked to minimize direct patient contact to reduce the risk posed to our patients, staff, and the general public.
+In reopening, we have prioritized the reduction of any risk posed to our patients, staff, and the general public.

-In all cases we have been asked to prioritize telehealth and videoconference options.
-Over the past month, we have discovered that telehealth can address many conditions effectively.
-We will continue to offer this valuable service during this time.
+We continue to offer telehealth and videoconference options.
+As we have discovered that these options can address many conditions effectively.
+We will continue to offer this valuable service indefinitely.

 The College of Physical Therapists of Alberta has outlined 4 key strategies for safe clinic operations at this time.
 The following, is a detailed description regarding the way in which we at Tower Physio plan on incorporating these measures.